• Jul 12, 2025

 The Famous Food in Vaishno Devi

 Every place has its own taste and food culture.
 You must taste their local food when travelling to their destinations to get closer to the roots.
-Similarly, when travelling to Vaishno Devi and particularly Katra, you get various popular and delicious food for pilgrims.
-A few of the popular foods and dishes are as mentioned.
+Similarly, when travelling to Vaishno Devi, particularly to Katra, you can find a variety of popular and delicious foods for pilgrims.
+A few popular foods and dishes are mentioned.

 • Rajma Chawal (kidney beans and rice).